How Much Does It Cost to Repair Wood Siding in 2025?

 Wood Type

 The type of wood significantly affects your siding repair costs.
-Pine and cypress are budget-friendly options, costing $1 to $5 per square foot.
-Higher-end woods like Douglas fir or redwood cost up to $20 per square foot for materials alone.
+Pine and cypress are budget-friendly options, costing $1 to $5 per square foot, while higher-end woods, such as Douglas fir or redwood, cost up to $20 per square foot for materials alone.

 Wood Siding Type Average Cost per Square Foot